plourr03/nba_betting_agent/README.md

 You can ask Bobby Bets about:

 1. **Team Matchups**:
-   - "How do the Lakers and Warriors match up?"
+   - "How do the Lakers and Warriors match up on Jan, 5, 2025?"
    - "Analyze Celtics vs Bucks for their game tomorrow"

 2. **Betting Insights**:
-   - "What are the betting trends for Knicks vs Heat?"
+   - "What are the betting trends for Knicks vs Heat on March 17th, 2025?"
-   - "Should I bet on the over for Suns vs Mavericks?"
+   - "Should I bet on the over for Suns vs Mavericks on March 9th, 2025?"

 ## Architecture Overview